-Almost every day we are bombarded with reports of horrendous road accidents, deaths and injuries.
-Every time the gravity of road safety issues gets intensified when any student dies of road accident.
-After every incident of road crash we hear pledges from the BRTA and other transport authorities.
-But all fade away with the passage of time, which is why the procession of deaths on the roads never stops.
+Almost every day we are bombarded with reports of grisly road mishaps, deaths and injuries.
+Though too many lives are being lost on roads every day, the reasons for the accidents are not being investigated with due importance.
+After every incident of road crash we hear pledges of taking effective measures from the authorities concerned but the issue falls into oblivion within a few days which is why the procession of deaths on the roads never stops.

 In order to ensure road safety for all, the design and quality of the roads and highways must be improved; unfit vehicles should not be allowed on the roads and there should be mass awareness on traffic rules.
 So many lives are being lost on our roads every day, and it’s time the government put all-out efforts to bring some order on the road.
 We must take stern actions against reckless driving.
 Also, unskilled drivers of vehicles, most often not having a legal licence, should be identified and punished.